#Both websites and web applications have their uses and each has specific advantages over the other.

 Many people erroneously assume that every URL they visit is a website.
 The undeniable fact is that sometimes your browser takes you to web applications and not websites as you may presume.
 The difference, however, makes more sense to businesses that have an online component.

 The decision to either launch a website or webpage primarily lies on the goals of your business.
 Both websites and web applications have their uses and each has specific advantages over the other.
-It thus is recommended that you work hand in hand with a reputable web development agency to find which of the two is best for your business.
+You can consult with our web specialists to find which of the two is best for your business (see clients’ reviews of F5-Studio web development agency on Clutch) .
 In the meantime, let’s see what sets websites and web applications apart.

 Websites mainly serve as tools to relay information to a target audience.
 Your favorite blog, for instance, is purely informational.
 The information conveyed to end users through websites can take many forms such as recipes, DIY instructions, news articles and even training manuals among other things.